nicohlr/ipychart/docs/docs/user_guide/scales.md

 This section only applies to the following types of charts: **radar** & **polarArea**.
 :::

-**Radial axis are used specifically for the radar and polar area chart types**.
-These axis overlay the chart area, rather than being positioned on one of the edges.
+**Radial axes are used specifically for the radar and polar area chart types**.
+These axes overlay the chart area, rather than being positioned on one of the edges.
 To configure it, you need to use the `'scale'` option (without 's', as radar and polarArea charts only have one axis).

 ```py
 options = {